machine-learning-exchange/mlx/README.md

 ## 2. Access the MLX UI

-1. By default the MLX UI is available at <public-ip-of-node>:30380/mlx
+By default, the MLX UI is available at <public-ip-of-node>:30380/mlx

-To find the public ip of a node of your cluster
+**If you deployed on a Kubernetes cluster, run the following and look for the ExternalIP column to find the public IP of a node.**

 ```bash
 kubectl get node -o wide
 ```
-Look for the ExternalIP column.

-2. If you are on a openshift cluster you can also make use of the IstioIngresGateway Route.
-You can find it in the OpenShift Console or in the CLI
+**If you deployed using OpenShift, you can use IstioIngresGateway Route.
+You can find it in the OpenShift Console or using the CLI.**

 ```bash
 oc get route -n istio-system